ApolloAuto/apollo/modules/perception/multi_sensor_fusion/README.md

+# perception-multi-sensor-fusion

-# Introduction
+## Introduction

 The multi-sensor fusion module fuses the output results of Lidar, Camera, and Radar multiple sensors to make the detection results more reliable.

 It uses post-processing technology, the algorithm used is probabilistic fusion.

-# Directory Structure
+## Directory Structure

 ```
 multi_sensor_fusion
 ├── BUILD      // bazel build file